clickmimo/clickmimo.github.io/_posts/thm/2022-1-31-brooklyn-nine-nine.md

 ![nmap](/assets/images/thm/brooklyn-nine-nine/nmap.png)

-There is open port 21 FTP, 22 SSH and 80 HTTP.
-Let's try whether we are able to log in FTP server with anonymous access
+There is an open port 21 FTP, 22 SSH and 80 HTTP.
+Let's try whether we are able to log in FTP server with anonymous access.

 ```
 ftp <ip>